Ryan Crowley

-Ryan Crowley (born 5 March 1984) is a former professional Australian rules footballer who played for the Fremantle Football Club and the Essendon Football Club in the Australian Football League (AFL).
+Ryan Morgan Crowley (born 5 March 1984) is a former professional Australian rules footballer who played for the Fremantle Football Club and the Essendon Football Club in the Australian Football League (AFL).
 He played as a midfielder and specialised in a tagging role.

 AFL career

-Crowley was first drafted by Fremantle in 2002 with selection 55 at the national draft.
+Fremantle first drafted Crowley in 2002 with selection 55 at the national draft.
 At the end of 2004, having only played WAFL football for Subiaco, he was delisted.
-However the club gave Crowley a second chance and re-selected him with their 3rd pick in the rookie draft.
+However, the club gave Crowley a second chance and re-selected him with their 3rd pick in the rookie draft.
 Good form with Subiaco in 2005 led to his elevation to the senior list when both Robert Haddrill and his replacement Michael Warren were placed on the long term injury list.